system76/docs/content/use-amd-fsr.md

 ### Bottles

+For more information about the Bottles app refer to [this article](/articles/bottles.md

-Bottles from version 2021.10.14 also includes a toggle for AMD FSR in the preferences of each bottle.
+Bottles version 2021.10.14 and greater includes a toggle for AMD FSR in the preferences of each bottle.

 * Go to the bottle preferences
 * Enable the "Enable FSR" toggle in the "Graphics" section and choose the quality level